-After the announcement of US troop withdrawal, India has pared down its diplomatic presence in the country.
-Indian government flew home all Indian staff at its mission in Herat and Jalalabad, and the consulates in the city of Kandahar and Mazar have also been closed.
+After the announcement of the US troop withdrawal, India has pared down its diplomatic presence in the country.
+The Indian government flew home all Indian staff at its missions in Herat and Jalalabad, and the consulates in the cities of Kandahar and Mazar have also been closed.

-The recent gains of the Taliban mean a more prominent hand for Pakistan military and intelligence to influence the outcomes in the country, which will mandate a minor role for India in the future talk process.
-It will also complex the trade with the central Asian regions.
+The recent gains of the Taliban mean a more prominent hand for Pakistan’s military and intelligence to influence the outcomes in the country, which will mandate a minor role for India in the future talks process.
+It will also complicate trade with the central Asian regions.

-Taliban has also captured the central city of Ghazni, which is just 90 miles away from the capital city of Kabul.
+The Taliban have also captured the central city of Ghazni, which is just 90 miles away from the capital city of Kabul.